If it is not specified in your racing class rules, where is the best place to mount a transponder on your racing car?

 Below is a heat map I’ve put together (that is in the spreadsheet) to help you quantify the time delta for different positions of transponder location for your racing car.

-- Measure the distance from nose to your transponder (a).
+- Measure the distance from the front of your racecar to your transponder (a).

 - Determine the speed you cross the start-finish line.